 We thus observe that there exists a trade-off between the range of the operational phase (capacity) and QoS provided in terms of goodput and jitter.
 For a smaller operational phase the QoS provided by SMPT is much better than the QoS provided by sequential transmission.
-(We note that the average jitter studied here is only a first coarse assessment of the performance.
-Even with an average jitter below a certain threshold τ{jitter} , video frames may miss their deadline if the variability of the jitter is large.
-We therefore study the performance with respect to a fixed delay constraint in the next section and the jitter distribution in detail in a later section as well as [11].
+(We note that the average jitter studied here is only a first, coarse assessment of the performance.
+Even with an average jitter below a certain threshold $\tau{jitter}$ , video frames may miss their deadline if the variability of the jitter is large.
+We study therefore the performance with respect to a fixed delay constraint in the next section and the jitter distribution in detail in Section 3.3.)